iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4.10/report.md

 > Best government statement ever, "if every Australian downloads this app we will open the pubs and clubs".
 What a waste of money<br> :date: __2020-12-24 12:04:31__

 > Gay<br> :date: __2020-12-21 00:32:03__

-> Useless.
-Very outdated notification feed.
-This app has life in my phone less than 5 minutes.
-Wish the government does more research for what citizens needs before watst the public money.<br> :date: __2020-12-19 21:25:15__